 - love menu planning vs want to open the fridge each evening and 'create'

-The Five Tips to Make Cooking for One Easy
+The Seven Tips that Make Cooking for One Healthier, Easier & More Economical

-1. Don't be confined by the specifics of a recipe - look for opportunities to up the nutritional value and add extra greens or vegetables to your meals.
+1. Don't be confined by the specifics of a recipe - look for opportunities to increase the nutritional value and add extra greens or vegetables to your meals.